 So, Is Picanha Worth It?

-With its tender texture and juicy flavor, Picanha is a cut of beef that's worth every penny.
+With its tender texture and juicy flavor, Picanha steaks are a cut of beef that's worth every penny.
 The fact that it's difficult to find here in the US makes it even more valuable.

 However, you'll be surprised at how inexpensive it can be.
 The first time the Carnivore Style team got to taste this flavorful cut, we couldn't get enough.
 It's been a mainstay on our regular cookouts ever since.